microservices-demo/microservices-demo/docs/deployment/kubernetes.md

 Run `terraform output` command to see the load balancer and node URLs

 The sock shop is available at the sock_shop_address as displayed below.
-The scope app is accessible via the master and any of the node urls on port 30001.
+The scope app is accessible via the master and any of the node urls on port 30001, while the same applies for Kibana, but using port 31601.
 It may take a few moments for the apps to get running.

 ```
 Outputs: